-My name is Andrés Bisonó León.
-In 2015, I graduated magna cum laude from Drexel University with a BS in Mechanical Engineering and BSBA with a concentration in Finance.
-Upon graduation, I joined New Hudson Facades as a Mechanical Engineer.
+My name is Andrés Bisonó León, born in the Dominican Republic (DR) and currently living in Philadelphia, Pennsylvania, since 2010.
+In 2015, I graduated Magna Cum Laude from Drexel University with a BS in Mechanical Engineering and BSBA with a concentration in Finance.
+Currently, I work as a Mechanical Engineer at New Hudson Facades.
 I sit as an Advisory Board Member for LeBow BRIDGE.
 This program focuses in helping minorities students reach their full potential academically as well as professionally while supporting their peers and community through civic engagement.
 Also, I sit on the Board for Prospanica, Philadelphia Chapter.
 This professional organization focuses in supporting the Hispanic and Latino professionals and enterprises by advocating for their presence, network, and higher education.
-Curently, I lead SOS Carbon.

 Growing up as the son of a politician, a congressman for the last ten years in a third world country, such as the DR, has greatly influenced me.
 Many have their own definition of politics, but in the DR, one can define it as a mindless game played by greedy people that seek their own benefit out of the ignorance of others.
 Out of the few who are not part of this so called “game”, I am proud to say that my father is one of the few that permanently fights for what is best for our country, without expecting anything in return.
 His values, goals and leadership have guided me through my life, showing me the right path into the future that I have always considered following.